CodinGame/codingame-sdk-playground/core-concepts/core-2-game-runner.md

 ```
 Or a more recent version.

+As the Game Runner is meant for testing, you must create a Class with a `main` method in `set/test/java`.

 Instantiate a `MultiplayerGameRunner` or a `SoloGameRunner` to launch a game with the `start()` method.
 This will create a temporary directory and start a server to serve the files of that directory.
 You need not stop the previous server to launch a new game.

+In addition, you will need to set **Agents** to the Game Runner.
+They are programs you must code to test your game, just as if they were players' code submissions.

 By default, you can access the game viewer for testing at [http://localhost:8888/test.html](http://localhost:8888/test.html).
 You may change the configuration of the game viewer by editing the `config.js` file.
 See the [Viewer configuration](core-4-configuration.md#viewer-configuration) for more details.